 I can have friends and family visit my home.
-Whomever they are, whenever they like – my ex was very anti-social and this is not great for having visitors.
+Whomever they are, whenever they like.
+My ex was very anti-social and this is not conducive to having visitors.
 I love having people around to visit me and having fun whilst making memories.

 I have put scented candles literally everywhere.
 And the same with throws, scatter cushions, pictures and inspirational quotes.
 My home, my rules.
 Pink everywhere!

 I can go to bed whenever I want to, without being criticised for being a night owl and wanting to stay up late.
 And I don’t have to share my space or my blanket.
 In fact, I can spread out as much as I like – until the kids come in.

 I can cook whatever I fancy, whenever I want or eat out if I want.
 Hell, we can even have cereal for tea if we want to once in a while.
-No one will moan that their tummy is to sensitive to spicy food, complain about the cost or insist on tap water.
+No one will moan that their tummy is too sensitive to spicy food, complain about the cost or insist on tap water.

 I have all the wardrobe and cupboard space for my clothes, handbags and shoes.
 Ditto for bathroom shelf space.